• 2D shoot 'em up

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This first tutorial will explain how to read the mouse in SDL2.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./bad05 to run the code.

 A 1280 x 720 window will open, with a dark grey background over which a multicolored grid is shown.
 A targetter will be displayed that will track the mouse movements.
 The main character, Donk, will also display.
 Donk can be moved with the WSAD control scheme and will always face the targetter.
 Use the left mouse button to fire.
 The mouse wheel will cycle through the available weapons.
 The right mouse button will reload the pistol when it is out of ammo.
 Enemies will appear in the arena and may drop powerups when defeated.
 Keep moving and try and stay alive as long as possible.
 Close the window by clicking on the window's close button.